Bonandi22/Bonandi22/README.md

 ### **Full-Stack .NET Developer**
 **Non-Profit Organization** *(May 2023 – Present)*
-- Maintained and developed full-stack applications using **C#**, **ASP.NET Core**, and **.NET Framework**.
+- Developed and maintained Full-Stack applications using C#, .NET Core, and .NET Framework.
-- Designed and implemented secure, scalable RESTful APIs for data-driven applications.
+- Collaborated on requirements analysis and planning of scalable solutions.
-- Collaborated on requirement analysis and planning of comprehensive software solutions.
+- Designed and implemented RESTful APIs and integrated with SQL Server and MySQL databases.
-- Ensured security and performance standards across the codebase.
+- Ensured security, performance, and code quality through unit testing and best practices.
-- Created unit tests to guarantee code reliability and maintainability.
+- Participated in agile meetings and created technical documentation.
-- Participated in agile meetings to align deliverables with business goals.
+- Utilized Docker and deployed solutions to Azure.

 ---